-Isn’t It Ironic?
-The ‘Jagged Little Pill’ Company on the Irony in the Musical
+Isn’t it ironic?
+The ‘Jagged Little Pill’ company on the irony in the musical

-“Jagged Little Pill” is now rocking on Broadway in advance of its Dec 5 opening.
+Jagged Little Pill is rocking on Broadway and reopening October 21.
 Even if you’re not among the 33 million people who bought Alanis Morissette’s 1995 Grammy-winning album that inspired this new musical about the troubled Healy family, you’ll probably still walk into the Broadhurst Theatre humming the hits.

-And, it’s like winning an Academy Award for the screenplay of “Juno” and still being unsure of yourself as an author.
+And it’s like winning an Academy Award for the screenplay of Juno and still being unsure of yourself as an author.
 That’s one of the twists TodayTix discovered when we asked members of creative team and cast to share what’s been ironic about working on this project.

-Twentysome years ago I listened to ‘Jagged Little Pill’ and it spoke to a generation.
+Twentysome years ago I listened to Jagged Little Pill and it spoke to a generation.
 It’s ironic that we’re able to pick up this album that was so iconic in its time, the ’90s, and experience it as if it was written yesterday for today.
-It’s ironic that my 14-year-old never heard of Alanis Morisette and is now obsessed.
+It’s ironic that my 14-year-old self never heard of Alanis Morissette and is now obsessed.

-I grew up near Chicago and when tours of Broadway shows came through town we’d go see them.
+I grew up near Chicago, and when tours of Broadway shows came through town we’d go see them.
 But I never thought I’d have the opportunity to be a part of this world, Broadway, because it always just felt like another sphere.
-Yes, winning an Oscar (for “Juno”) opened a lot of doors, but I just didn’t have the confidence in myself.
-I’d never written anything for the stage and you can’t just dive into Broadway.
+Yes, winning an Oscar (for Juno) opened a lot of doors, but I just didn’t have the confidence in myself.
+I’d never written anything for the stage, and you can’t just dive into Broadway.
 But when I got approached about this I just had to do it.

 I’m not a mom yet, but what’s ironic about this project is that I feel the most comfortable playing a mother compared to any of the other roles I’ve played.
 Most of us grow up with a mom.
 And so we all know what that character is like.